prashantchikhalkar/MOOC/CFA/CFA_Institute_Investment_Foundations/Chapter_4/Notes.md

 3 ELASTICITIES OF DEMAND - Done.
   -> 3.1 Price Elasticity of Demand
   -> 3.2 Income Elasticity of Demand
-4 PROFIT AND COSTS OF PRODUCTION
+4 PROFIT AND COSTS OF PRODUCTION - Done
+  -> **Opportunity cost** : An opportunity cost is the value forgone by choosing a particular course of action relative to the best alternative that is not chosen.
+  -> **law of diminishing returns** : The law of diminishing marginal returns states that adding an additional factor of production results in smaller increases in output.